Hummingbirds are the jewels of the bird world.

 come.
 Many people create flower gardens designed

-specifically for Hummingbirds and even Butterflies.
+specifically for Hummingbirds, and even butterflies.
 If

-you spread feeders around your yard hummingbirds will likely
+you spread feeders around your yard, hummingbirds will likely